HugoPhibbs/CUDA-sDBSCAN/README.md

 Dataset must be d x n matrix.

 See test/test_sDbscan.py or test/plotOptics.py for Python examples and src/main.cpp for C++ example.

 ## Authors

 It is mainly developed by Ninh Pham.
 It grew out of a master research project of Haochuan Xu.
-If you want to cite FALCONN++ in a publication, please use
+If you want to cite sDbscan in a publication, please use

 > [sDbscan](https://arxiv.org/pdf/2402.15679)
 > Haochuan Xu, Ninh Pham